 Diagnosis is based on visual examination and X-rays, sometimes the crack may not be visible on the X-ray.
 Treatment: Dental crown placement, root canal treatment if there is non-healing pulp inflammation, removal of the cracked tooth fragment if it has separated, tooth extraction may be necessary if the crack goes too deep below the tooth base.

-6) The 10 most common oral diseases – Complications from wisdom teeth
+6) The 10 most common oral diseases in Vietnam – Complications from wisdom teeth

 Wisdom teeth are the last type of teeth to erupt, usually between 17 and 21 years old, and often do not have enough space in the jaw arch to fully erupt.
 Therefore, wisdom teeth can grow crooked, impacted, or cause various complications.